tsmx/obis-reader/README.md

 ## Running on a Raspberry Pi

-To run the OBIS reader on a Raspberry I suggest the following steps:
+To run the OBIS reader on a Raspberry I suggest the following steps.

+Note that it is assumed to run in production mode on the Raspberry, thus we'll set the `NODE_ENV` environment variable accordingly and use `config-production.json` as the configuration file.
+So be sure to have this created and set-up properly.

 1. Connect to your Raspberry as `pi`.
    ```bash